Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

 We are now ready to complete the description of our algorithm.
 We start with $\pset_1'=\pset_1$, and then iterate.
-In every iteration, we construct the graph $\tilde H$, the sub-graph of $G$ induced by $\pset_1'\cup \qset'$.
+In every iteration, we construct a graph $\tilde H$ --- the subgraph of $G$ induced by $\pset_1'\cup \qset'$.
 If $\tilde H$ contains a bump or a cross, we apply the appropriate action.
-If the resulting linkage, $\lset_i''$, has the property that $H(S_i,\lset_i'')$ has fewer degree-2 vertices than $H(S_i,\lset_i)$, then we terminate the algorithm and return $\lset_i''$.
+If the resulting linkage $\lset''$ has the property that $H(\lset'')$ has fewer degree-2 vertices than $H(\lset)$, then we terminate the algorithm and return $\lset''$.
 Otherwise, we obtain a valid input to the next iteration, and moreover, the number of edges in the new graph $\tilde H$ strictly decreases.
-Therefore, we are guaranteed that within $O(|E(G[S_i])|)$ iterations, either the algorithm terminates with the desired linkage $\lset''_i$, or the graph $\tilde H$ contains no bump and no cross.
+Therefore, we are guaranteed that within $O(|E(G)|)$ iterations, either the algorithm terminates with the desired linkage $\lset''$, or the graph $\tilde H$ contains no bump and no cross.
+We now assume that the latter happens.